Women Advocates Research and Documentation Centre: History

 The Women Advocates Research and Documentation Center (WARDC) was formed by a group of young and vibrant feminist lawyers who sort out to assist vulnerable women and girls in Nigeria by providing legal advices and human right issues assistance.
 The centre has evolved overtime to becoming an organisation which has contributed to curbing the menace of Gender Based Violence in Nigeria, enlightening women on their rights, mobilization and participation through advocacy and provision of legal services for girls and women.

 The centre also provides pro bono legal services for women and girls who are victims of gender-based violence, counselling and complete rehabilitation of victims across all the communities with its representation in Nigeria.

 Vision and missions

 The vision of the centre includes to provide a society where every girl and women will have equal access to life, freedom and also be freed from every form of oppression and gender based violence.
 The mission of the centre involves working together with other similars organisations through supporting campaigns against gender based violence, provision of litigation services and also overall policy reformation geared towards improving the life and rights of women and girls in Nigeria.
-Some core values of the centre includes, Respect, Accountability, Transparency and Intergrity.
+Some core values of the centre includes, Respect, Accountability, Transparency and Integrity.